luizoti/docker-smb/README.md

 Can be used to quick setup a simple Samba container in host network mode.
 It will run as if on host, so it can be accessed from other computers on the same network.

+# Newbie info?!

+`Host` refers to the system installed on your machine.

+`Container` refers to the container created by the docker.

 # Motivation

 After the `Ubuntu/Kubuntu 20.04` update, samba was updated to versions `4.11.+` , In version `4.11.0` support for SMB1 was removed, look [here](https://www.samba.org/samba/history/samba-4.11.0.html).